Abusive Persuasion – guilt tripping, persuasive and manipulative tactics seen in Domestic Abuse

 Threats of suicide and suicide attempts are common actions of abusive men.
-Not infrequently the suicide is successfully carried out.
-The terror of seeing a partner standing on a chair, a belt around his neck threatening to jump is enough to persuade most women they need to do what they’re told and give up the dream of fleeing the relationship.
+Sometimes suicide is carried out.
+The terror of seeing a partner standing on a chair, a belt around his neck threatening to jump is enough to persuade most women that they need to do what they’re told and give up the dream of fleeing the relationship.

 Even though he’s making the threat against himself, being burdened with the risk of a suicide attempt is too appalling for most women to contemplate, it’s the ultimate in emotional burdening and a highly persuasive tactic.
-If there are children in the family the threat of suicide will impact them too adding an additional sinister dimension.
+If there are children in the family, the threat of suicide will impact on them too, adding an additional sinister dimension.

-But it’s not just threats against themselves, abusive men will often threaten to kill their partner as a means of control, especially when there is a threat of the relationship ending.
+But it’s not just threats against themselves; abusive men will often threaten to kill their partner as a means of control, especially when there is a threat that the relationship will end.